Expressions of Interest open 2 March 2026

 MCCSA - Multicultural Men’s Mental Health Community Connectors Program

-MCCSA, through the Multicultural Men’s Group, will partner with four Culturally and Linguistically Diverse (CALD) community groups to explore what mental health and wellbeing means for their communities.
-The men’s community groups will be supported to explore their own priorities, challenges, opportunities, and strengths that can be built on or leveraged to create opportunities for connection and support.
-Through this journey MCCSA will engage stakeholders and an advisory to support the development of identified resources and opportunities to improve cultural awareness and training of mental health providers more broadly.
+MCCSA, through the Multicultural Men’s Group, partnered with four Culturally and Linguistically Diverse (CALD) community groups; Kabudu Men's Club, Australians for Syria, the Latino American Society of SA, and the Burundian community to explore what mental health and wellbeing means for their communities.
+The men’s community groups were supported to explore their own priorities, challenges, opportunities, and strengths that can be built on or leveraged to create opportunities for connection and support.
+Through this journey the groups identified barriers and opportunities to improve cultural awareness and training of mental health providers more broadly.
+You can learn more about their experiences through this video.